buzzqw/extto/README.md

 ## 🎬 Movie Configuration Tips

 Getting the right movie — and not a wrong one with a similar title — depends on how you configure it.

+> **Tip — per-movie exclude words:** the `Exclude` field accepts comma-separated words that must *not* appear in the release title.
+Use it to separate sequels (`romulus`), avoid director's cuts, or block a release group that works badly for that single title only.

 | Field | Recommendation |
 |-------|----------------|